Fokker Dr.I: Operational history

 The first two pre-production triplanes were designated F.I, in accord with Idflieg's early class prefix for triplanes.
-These aircraft, serials 102/17 and 103/17, were the only machines to receive the F.I designation and could be distinguished from subsequent aircraft by a slight convex curve of the tailplane's leading edge.
+These aircraft, serials 102/17 and 103/17, were the only machines to receive the F.I designation and could be distinguished from subsequent aircraft by a slight convex curve.
 The two aircraft were sent to Jastas 10 and 11 for combat evaluation, arriving at Markebeeke, Belgium on 28 August 1917.

 Richthofen first flew 102/17 on 1 September 1917 and shot down two enemy aircraft in the next two days.
 He reported to the Kogenluft (Kommandierender General der Luftstreitkräfte) that the F.I was superior to the Sopwith Triplane.
 Richthofen recommended that fighter squadrons be reequipped with the new aircraft as soon as possible.
 The combat evaluation came to an abrupt conclusion when Oberleutnant Kurt Wolff, Staffelführer of Jasta 11, was shot down in 102/17 on 15 September, and Leutnant Werner Voss, Staffelführer of Jasta 10, was killed in 103/17 on 23 September.

 The remaining pre-production aircraft, designated Dr.I, were delivered to Jasta 11.
 Idflieg issued a production order for 100 triplanes in September, followed by an order for 200 in November.
 Apart from the straight leading edge of the tailplane, these aircraft were almost identical to the F.I.
 The primary distinguishing feature was the addition of wingtip skids, which proved necessary because the aircraft was tricky to land and prone to ground looping.
 In October, Fokker began delivering the Dr.I to squadrons within Richthofen's Jagdgeschwader I.